DiamondLightSource/Savu/doc/source/dev_guides/dev_plugin.rst

     class NoProcessTools(PluginTools):
         """The base class from which all plugins should inherit.
         """
-        def define_parameters(self):
-            pass

-Inside the function define_parameters you should write a docstring which will \
+Inside the method define_parameters you should write a docstring which will \
 contain the parameter details.
 The text should be in a yaml format.

 An example of a plugin tools class.